 CEIP, biennial update, and compliance reports.
 The utility must demonstrate and document how it considered public input in the development of its CEIP, biennial update, and compliance reports through the advisory group process and other public participation.
-Examples of how a utility may incorporate public input include: using modeling scenarios, sensitivities, and assumptions stakeholders proposed; indicating whether and how the utility used public input; and communicating to stakeholders about how the utility used public input in its analysis and decision-making, including explanations for why any public input was not used.
+Examples of how a utility may incorporate public input include: using modeling scenarios, sensitivities, and assumptions stakeholders proposed; indicating whether and how the utility used public input; and communicating to stakeholders about how the utility used public input in its analysis and decision making, including explanations for why any public input was not used.

-(1) Advisory groups.
-The utility must involve all relevant advisory groups in the development of its CEIP, its biennial update, and compliance reports, including established low-income, conservation, and resource planning advisory groups.
-The utility must also create and engage an advisory group as part of the process of ensuring the equitable distribution of energy and nonenergy benefits and reduction of burdens to vulnerable populations and highly impacted communities as required in WAC 480-100-610(4)(c)(i), as outlined in subsection (2) of this section.
+the all relevant its advisory groups in the development of its CEIP, and its biennial update as necessary., and compliance reports, including established low-income, conservation, and resource planning advisory groups.
+The utility must also create and engage an advisory group as part of the process of ensuring the equitable distribution of energy and nonenergy benefits and reduction of burdens to vulnerable populations and highly impacted communities as required in WAC 480 100 610(4)(c)(i), as outlined in subsection (2) of this section.